OFMU: Optimization-Driven Framework for Machine Unlearning: Theoretical Analysis

 \section{Theoretical Analysis}

 We now provide theoretical analysis for the penalty-based bi-level formulation introduced in Section~\ref{sec:methodology}.
 Our analysis establishes theoretical guarantees for the OFMU algorithm, showing that: (i) the penalty reformulation enforces the stationarity condition on the forgetting objective, (ii) the inner maximization step converges under standard assumptions, and (iii) the full two-loop algorithm converges in both convex and non-convex settings.
+We further provide a separate analysis of the computational complexity of OFMU in Appendix~\ref{sec:complexity}.
 These results provide the theoretical foundation for OFMU and validate its design choices.

 \paragraph{Penalty Reformulation Enforces Stationarity.} We first show that the penalty-based single-level reformulation of the bi-level unlearning problem enforces stationarity of the inner objective, i.e., $\nabla_\theta \Phi(\theta) = 0$, as the penalty parameter $\rho$ increases.
 This result, presented in following lemma with the proof in Appendix~\ref{lem:stationarity-proof} motivates the use of the penalty method in OFMU. \begin{lemma}[Stationarity via Penalty Reformulation] Let $\mathcal{L}_r$ and $\Phi$ be continuously differentiable and bounded below.
 For any sequence $\{\theta^*_\rho\}$ of minimizers of $F(\theta) = \mathcal{L}_r(\theta) + \rho \|\nabla_\theta \Phi(\theta)\|^2$ with $\rho \to \infty$, every accumulation point $\theta^*$ satisfies $\nabla_\theta \Phi(\theta^*) = 0$. \end{lemma}